-- 2. (U) During the course of this investigation I conducted a lengthy interview with BG Karpinski that lasted over four hours, and is included verbatim in the investigation Annexes.
+- 1. (U) Due to the nature and scope of this investigation, I acquired the assistance of Col (Dr.) (Dr.) - 2.
+(U) During the course of this investigation I conducted a lengthy interview with BG Karpinski that lasted over four hours, and is included verbatim in the investigation Annexes.
 BG Karpinski was extremely emotional during much of her testimony.
 What I found particularly disturbing in her testimony was her complete unwillingness to either understand or accept that many of the problems inherent in the 800th MP Brigade were caused or exacerbated by poor leadership and the refusal of her command to both establish and enforce basic standards and principles among its Soldiers.
 (ANNEX 45) - 3.
 (U) Throughout the investigation, we observed many individual Soldiers and some subordinate units under the 800th MP Brigade that overcame significant obstacles, persevered in extremely poor conditions, and upheld the Army Values.
 We discovered numerous examples of Soldiers and Sailors taking the initiative in the absence of leadership and accomplishing their assigned tasks. - a.
-(U) The 744th MP Battalion, commanded by LTC Dennis McGlone, efficiently operated the HVD Detention Facility at Camp Cropper and met mission requirements with little to no guidance from the 800th MP Brigade.
+(U) The 744th MP Battalion, commanded by LTC sector and the efficiently operated the HVD Detention Facility at Camp Cropper and met mission requirements with little to no guidance from the 800th MP Brigade.
 The unit was disciplined, proficient, and appeared to understand their basic tasks. - b.
-(U) The 530th MP Battalion, commanded by LTC Stephen J. Novotny, effectively maintained the MEK Detention Facility at Camp Ashraf.
+(U) The 530th MP Battalion, commanded by LTC effectively maintained the MEK Detention Facility at Camp Ashraf.
 His Soldiers were proficient in their individual tasks and adapted well to this highly unique and non-doctrinal operation. - c.
 (U) The 165th MI Battalion excelled in providing perimeter security and force protection at Abu Ghraib (BCCF).
-LTC Robert P. Walters, Jr., demanded standards be enforced and worked endlessly to improve discipline throughout the F@B.
+LTC (1996) (Becker), demanded standards be enforced and worked endlessly to improve discipline throughout the FOB.

 - 4. (U) The individual Soldiers and Sailors that we observed and believe should be favorably noted include: - a.
-(U) Master-at-Arms First Class William J. Kimbro, US Navy Dog Handler, knew his duties and refused to participate in improper interrogations despite significant pressure from the MI personnel at Abu Ghraib. - b.
-(U) SPC Joseph M. Darby, 372nd MP Company discovered evidence of abuse and turned it over to military law enforcement. - c.
-(U) 1LT David O. Sutton, 229th MP Company, took immediate action and stopped an abuse, then reported the incident to the chain of command.
+(U) Master-at-Arms First Class Weighter Constitution US Navy Dog Handler, knew his duties and refused to participate in improper interrogations despite significant pressure from the MI personnel at Abu Ghraib. - b.
+(U) SPC and turned it over to military law enforcement. - c.
+(U) 1LT (1997), 229th MP Company, took immediate action and stopped an abuse, then reported the incident to the chain of command.